GlobalWebIndex/weak-css/README.md

 This is list of the most important rules to follow.

-### :fist: Only style.scss filename is allowed for definitions containing rules.
+### :fist: Only style.scss filename is allowed for files containing selectors.

 Only `style.scss` and similar (eg. `styles.scss` if you want) is allowed as filename for styles.
 Weak CSS are focused on nesting.
 For instance if your project's source code lives in `src` directory and contains `App` and `Menu` module